francois-vincent/dbLoader/README.md

 It is composed of a python module **dbMapLoader.py** and an python example application **sequencer.py**.

-**sequencer.py** accepts as input a JSON file that is a list of _compound_ records and inject them into the specified database.
+**sequencer.py** accepts as input a JSON file that is a list of _compound_ records and injects them into the specified database.
 It produces 2 different files: a post sequencer flat file and a post injection flat file.
 Detailed operations of import process is logged in a log file.